 Overall, an excellent source of vitamin C, and a good source of vitamin A.

 Tomatoes contain antioxidants called flavenols (which are what make tomatoes red).
 There are two bits of good news about this: the first is that such antioxidants may help to reduce aging effects and risks of heart disease and cancer; the second is that these antioxidants in tomatoes aren't affected by cooking or processing.

-It's a health myth that acidic fruits and vegetables, such as tomatoes, can make worse the condition of an arthritis sufferer.
+It's a health myth that acidic fruits and vegetables, such as tomatoes, can worsen the condition of an arthritis sufferer.
 The acidity level is nothing compared to the acidity already in our body -- in our stomachs.

-Because tomatoes belong to the Nightshade family, or to put more fine a point on it, the deadly Nightshade family, some Europeans felt that tomatoes were poisonous and it took several centuries for tomatoes to become the pervasive staple that they are.
+Because tomatoes belong to the Nightshade family, or to put more fine a point on it, the deadly Nightshade family, some Europeans felt that tomatoes were poisonous.
+It took several centuries for tomatoes to become the pervasive staple that they are.